-Rose Pink oca are petite tubers with a slightly irregular, cylindrical shape.
+Rose Pink oca are small tubers with a slightly irregular, cylindrical shape.
 Its exterior skin is thin and showcases a pale pink hue and waxy sheen.
-The Rose Pink oca is lined with eyes and signature vertical indentations running the length of the tuber.
-Freshly harvested Rose Pink oca will offer a tangy and acidic taste.
-For a sweeter oca allow them to sit in the sun for up to a week in which time their glucose content will nearly double giving the oca a much sweeter flavor.
-When raw the Rose Pink oca offers a crisp texture, however when cooked their consistency is much softer, similar to that of cooked winter squash and its flavor, sweet with nutty nuances.
-The leaves, shoots and stems of the oca plant are edible as well and will lend a sharp lemon flavor to where used.
+The Rose Pink oca is lined with medium-set eyes and indentations running along the tuber.
+When freshly harvested, the golden flesh of the Rose Pink oca will offer a tangy and acidic taste.
+If the Rose Pink oca is placed in the sun for up to a week, its glucose content will nearly double, giving it a much sweeter flavor.
+When raw, the Rose Pink oca offers a crisp texture, but when cooked it is much softer, similar to that of cooked winter squash with sweet and nutty nuances.
+The leaves, shoots, and stems of the oca plant are edible as well and will lend a sharp lemon flavor.

-Though not botanically a potato Rose Pink oca can be used in a fashion similar to that of fingerling potatoes.
-They can be sliced and sautéed, roasted, boiled, steamed, and deep fried.
-Their small size makes them an ideal tuber for use in both warm and cold salads, as a topping for flatbread or a filling for savory hand pies.
-Boiling or blanching the oca prior to use will help reduce the oxalic acid content and lessen its bitter flavor.
+Rose Pink oca can be consumed raw or used in cooked applications such as sautéing, roasting, boiling, steaming, and frying.
+Their small size makes them ideal for use in both warm and cold salads, as a topping for flatbread or a filling for savory hand pies.
+Boiling or blanching the oca before use will help reduce the oxalic acid content and lessen its bitter flavor.
 Rose Pink oca will complement soups, stews, and curries.
-They can also be roasted or boiled and mashed then served alongside grilled meats and vegetables.
-Unlike potatoes, the Rose Pink oca can also be eaten when raw and will be at their best flavor wise when they have had a chance to let their sugars fully develop in the sun a few days post-harvest.
-When raw they can be thinly sliced and added to salads and sandwiches or grated and used as a condiment to impart a sweet and sour flavor, and crisp texture.
-Rose Pink oca can also be picked or used to make jam.
-The leaves and shoots of the Rose Pink oca plant are edible as well and can be added raw to salads or used as a cooking green.
-To store, keep Rose Pink oca in a cool and dry place.
+They can also be roasted or boiled and then mashed to serve alongside grilled meats and vegetables.
+When raw, they can be thinly sliced and added to salads and sandwiches or grated and used as a condiment to impart a sweet and sour flavor and crisp texture.
+Rose Pink oca pairs well with garlic, capers, cornichon pickles, Dijon mustard, rich cheeses, onions, and red meats.
+To store, keep Rose Pink oca in a cool, dry, and dark place.

-In the Andes the oca is a traditional tuber and an important source of nutritional sustenance in the region.
-The pink hued oca is one of the more commonly grown types in the Vilcanota Valley of Peru today.
-During oca season, baked oca are popularly sold by street vendors in many Peruvian cities.
+In the Andes, the oca is an important source of nutritional sustenance and is one of the more commonly grown types in the Vilcanota Valley of Peru today.
+During oca season, baked oca is popularly sold by street vendors in many Peruvian cities.
 In the Andes region of Bolivia, the oca is dried and ground down to make flour which is popularly used to make desserts and porridges.
 In Mexico, the oca is eaten raw as a snack with lemon, salt, and hot pepper.
 Outside of South America, New Zealand is the only country where oca tubers are widely grown.
 Their popularity is so extensive there that they are commonly sold under the name New Zealand yam and traditionally served with roast lamb.

 Recipes that include Oca Rose Pink Potatoes.
 One is easiest, three is harder.